Brittanysacha/Social-Media-Suicide-Detection/README.md

 ### 5.3 Training and Classification
 - Train a Multinomial Naive Bayes classifier on the extracted features.
-- Use Optuna Bayesian hyperparameter tuning to search for the optimal set of hyperparameters that maximizes the classifier's performance.
+- Use Optuna Bayesian hyperparameter tuning to search for the optimal set of hyperparameters that maximises the classifier's performance.
 This involves exploring different hyperparameter configurations and evaluating their impact on the classifier's metrics.

 ### 5.4 Evaluation
 - Evaluate the performance of the Multinomial Naive Bayes classifier using appropriate metrics such as accuracy, precision, recall, and F1-score.
 These metrics provide an assessment of the classifier's effectiveness in correctly predicting suicidal posts and non-suicidal posts.